TAME-IF/TAME/README.md

 and their behavior may change before version 1.0, but it is completely functional and consistent in both the Java and JS implementations.

+Until otherwise specified, any changes to the TAME commands set may invalidate TAME modules that are compiled to the serialized format or JS modules (but not embedded ones - those are safe).

 ### Library

 Contained in this release is a series of libraries that allow reading, compiling,